alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 | `1.7.4`                                                       | `1.7.3` `1.7.4`                                              |
 | `1.6.6`                                                       | `1.5.3` `1.6.6`                                              |

-- Minor removed versions will automatically be replaced the oldest available minor version.
+- Minor removed versions will automatically be replaced the closest minor version.

 ### Java